brootaylor/brootaylor-v2/src/_content/pages/articles.md

 Here you'll find a few of my thoughts on a variety of things.
 Some web tech related, some philosophical, some of a religious nature and some just me trying to process something as honestly as I can.

 <ul>
-{%- for article in collections.writing -%}
+{%- for article in collections.article -%}
   <li>
     <h3>{{ article.data.title }}</h3>
     <p>{{ article.data.summary }}</p>